silverstripe/silverstripe-omnipay/README.md

 ## Features

- * Gateway configuration via yaml config
+ * Gateway configuration via yaml config.
- * Payment / transaction model handling
+ * Payment / transaction model handling.
- * Detailed + structured logging in the database
+ * Detailed + structured logging in the database.
+ * Provide visitors with one, or many gateways to choose from.
- * Provides form fields, which can change per-gateway
+ * Provides form fields, which can change per-gateway.
- * Caters for different types of gateways: on-site capturing, off-site capturing, and manual payment
+ * Caters for different types of gateways: on-site capturing, off-site capturing, and manual payment.
- * Wraps the Omnipay php library
+ * Wraps the Omnipay php library.
- * Multiple currencies
+ * Multiple currencies.

 ## Installation